 Married couples are now allowed to consolidate their individual loans if they agree to be held jointly and separately liable for repayment without regard to the amount of the individual indebtedness and any future changes in their marital status.

 There are three provisions for cancellation of Federal Direct Loans:

 - The student becomes totally and permanently disabled

 - The school closes and the student is not able to finish their program

-If you have any specific questions about this deadline or your loans, please contact a financial aid counselor prior to this date.
+If you have any specific questions about your loans, please contact a financial aid counselor.